mlarocca/jsgraphs/readme/tutorial.md

 Styling, i.e. the _appearance_ part, is mainly specified through CSS: each vertex and each edge can individually be assigned one or more CSS classes, at the moment the SVG is generated.

-Additionally, there a few parameters that can be tuned to enable/disable features, like displaying edges' labels and weights, or disabling arcs in favor of line segments.
+Additionally, there are a few parameters that can be tuned to enable/disable features, like displaying edges' labels and weights, or disabling arcs in favor of line segments.

 It's also possible to assign CSS classes to the group containing the whole graph.